9nan/Robotic-Sound/README.md

 ## License

-This project is open-sourced under the **MIT License**.
+This project is open-sourced under the **GNU GENERAL PUBLIC LICENSE**.
 See the LICENSE file for more details.

 ## Acknowledgments